NZQA’s approach to programme and micro-credential monitoring

 The programme monitoring report

-The report shows if the delivery and assessment of the programme continues to reflect NZQA-approved documentation and the relevant criteria.
+The report shows if the delivery and assessment of the programme or micro-credential continues to reflect NZQA-approved documentation and the relevant criteria.
 It also identifies any rule breaches.

-The monitors complete a draft monitoring report and ask the TEO for any comments on its factual accuracy.
+The monitors complete a draft monitoring report and ask the TEP for any comments on its factual accuracy.

 After considering this feedback, we finalise the report.

-The purpose of moderation for programme monitoring is to evaluate whether, overall, the assessment evidence provides assurance that learners meet the graduate profile.
+The purpose of moderation for programme and micro-credential monitoring is to evaluate whether, overall, the assessment evidence provides assurance that learners meet the graduate profile.

 Process